 Visiting Iceland in December

-While Christmas and New Year events are the main draw of Iceland in December, there are many activities you should not overlook, it's essential to know how to prepare for a winter trip to Iceland.
+While Christmas and New Year events are the main draw of Iceland in December, there are many activities you should not overlook, which are essential to know how to prepare for a winter trip to Iceland.
 The two areas you need to consider more than anything else are the weather and the roads.

-Is December a Good Time to Visit Iceland?
+Is December a Good Time To Visit Iceland?

-- See more about What to Wear in Iceland: The Ultimate Guide for All Seasons
+- See more about What To Wear in Iceland: The Ultimate Guide for All Seasons

-- See also: What to Pack for Travel in Iceland
+- See also: What To Pack for Travel in Iceland

 Traveling to Iceland in December